Carbon-Farm-Network/Requirements-Doc/Events2.md

 Put a button similar to other "adds" on the page.
 Bring up a modal.
 Same fields as adding an event elsewhere, plus `trackingIdentifier`, optional reference to the Commitment, optional reference to the Agreement, reciprocal or not.
 If we have time, we can autofill from a Commitment; or figure out how to put Commitments on the page.

+## Add unplanned process-related event

 Also, we'll want to let them add a process-related event that doesn't have a commitment (wasn't planned).
-Maybe also an optional reference to a Process, pick input or output?
+This is low priority.
+If we can add that to the planning page, with an event icon not related to a commitment, but related to a process in a clear way, then we can eliminate this from the event page.